 - Place ham in roasting pan and cover with foil.
 Bake 2-2 1/2 hours

-- In a small saucepan on medium low.
-Add the sugar, mustard, root beer and vinegar whisk until combined.
+In a small saucepan on medium low.
+Add the sugar, mustard, root beer, vinegar and cornstarch whisk until combined.
 Reduce heat to low, and simmer uncovered until reduced and thickened into a glaze, about 20-30 minutes

 - After about 1 1/2 hours of baking time remove the ham and brush on some glaze.
 Place ham back into the oven uncovered.
 Repeat glazing every 15-20 minutes until ham is done.